12 Top-Rated Tourist Attractions In Japan

 This tower houses several relics that tell the story of the castle and the city.
 The tower's top floor provides an amazing view of Osaka, especially during sunset.

 The city of Nara is known to house several Japanese National treasures, artifacts, and ancient buildings.
-Asides from these, Nara houses many significant antique temples.
-Some of them include the Kofuku-Ji Temple, built in the 7th century, and the Great East temple (Todai-Ji), built in the 8th century.
+Aside from these, Nara houses many significant antique temples.
+Some of them include the Kofuku-Ji Temple, built in the 7th century, and the Great East Temple (Todai-Ji), built in the 8th century.

 Todai-Ji is famed for the massive statue of the Great Buddha, which was built as far back as 749 AD.
 The entrance of this temple is guarded by two Nio statues, each about 8 meters tall.

-The two-storey temple building itself is supported by eighteen columns.
+The two-story temple building itself is supported by eighteen columns.
 There is no doubt a visit to Nara is one of the cool things to do in Japan.

 These Japanese Alps have some of the biggest heights in the entire country.
 For example, Hotaka is about 3,200 meters high, and Yari is about 3,180 meters high.